masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/dialogs/en-US.md

 #### Without activator

-If for some reason you are unable to use the activator slot, be sure to add the `StopPropagation` modifier to the event that triggers the dialog.
+If for some reason you are unable to use the activator slot, be sure to add the `OnClickStopPropagation` modifier to the event that triggers the dialog.

 <masa-example file="Examples.components.dialogs.WithoutActivator"></masa-example>